granttnarg/AI-Music-Mentor/README.md

 An advanced AI-powered music production assistant that analyzes your unfinished electronic music tracks and provides personalized arrangement advice using state-of-the-art RAG (Retrieval-Augmented Generation) technology, deep learning arrangement classification, and audio feature analysis.

+## Why This Matters

+**The Problem**: Writer's block ranks in the top 3 challenges for electronic music producers across multiple industry surveys.
+When stuck on arrangement decisions, producers face two bad options:

+- Generic online advice that doesn't address their specific track
+- AI tools that generate audio for them, removing creative control

+**The Gap**: Professional feedback from experienced producers costs €50-100 per track review, making it inaccessible for most bedroom producers and students who need it most.

+**The Solution**: AI-Music-Mentor provides instant, personalized arrangement feedback that:

+- Analyzes YOUR specific track structure and compares it to YOUR chosen reference
+- Gives actionable suggestions while keeping you in creative control
+- Costs $0 and responds in seconds, not days

+**Impact**: Producers can iterate faster, learn arrangement principles through feedback, and break through creative blocks without sacrificing artistic agency or spending hundreds on consulting.

 ## 📖 Development Deep Dive

 **[→ Read LEARNINGS.md](LEARNINGS.md)** - An in-depth technical analysis of my complete approach, covering every aspect of the system architecture, AI model design, RAG implementation, and key learnings from this intensive 1-month development sprint.
 Essential reading for recruiters and CTOs interested in my technical decision-making process.